Vateva/esp32-c3-digital-dice/README.md

 Everything works!
 ## Final product

 I ended up adding a few QoL upgrades to the initial idea/prototype:

--A small switch to turn power off completely between sessions.
+- A small switch to turn power off completely between sessions.
--A rechargable 500mAh LiPo pouch, recargable though usb-c with a small TP4057 1A.
+- A rechargable 500mAh LiPo pouch, recargable though usb-c with a small TP4057 1A.
--A LSM6DS3 accelerometer to add shake to roll capabilities.
+- A LSM6DS3 accelerometer to add shake to roll capabilities.

 For the casing i decided to learn very basic Blender and designed and printed it myself with an Ender 3 Pro i got from a friend.
 The STL file will be in the repository in case someone wants to replicate the whole project.